 In addition to the Computer Science Major, the department supports the Joint Major in Mathematics and Computer Science and the Mathematical and Computational Biology Major.
-There are approximately 80 students in the class of 2015 pursuing one of these majors.
+There are over 80 students in the class of 2015 pursuing one of these majors.

 The department works closely with our sister departments at Pomona and Claremont McKenna Colleges and our courses draw students from all five Claremont Colleges and the Claremont Graduate University.